tristanisfeld/sync-react-flask/README.md

 - `npm run build:watch` - create a development and watches the files
 - `npm run start` - Requires the python server to be running.
 Runs the build:watch script, along with the minimal browsersync.js file, using concurrently so you do not need to have 2 terminals open for both of these.

+## Project Setups For
+- Flask - Basic Config (flask is for python)
+- React - Initial Setup
+- Webpack
+  - TypeScript with React
+  - Sass
+- Browsersync - To have reloading on save with the flask server

 ## Notes About Webpack Config